Pivoting through the chiral-clock family: SPTs and RSPTs in the chiral-clock family

 In this section, we probe deeper by analysing the properties of the MPS ground state \eqref{psi2} of $A_2$.
 In particular, we compute its entanglement spectrum and symmetry fractionalisation.
-We show that for even $N$ it is indeed an SPT state.
-For odd $N$ we find that it has behaviour reminiscent of an SPT, but without being as robust.
+We show that for even $N$ we indeed have SPT order for our $D_{2N}$ symmetry group.
+For odd $N$ we find that we cannot have SPT order for any protecting symmetry group.
+However, the ground state has behaviour reminiscent of an SPT, but without being as robust.
 Such phases were dubbed RSPTs in a closely related context \cite{O'Brien20}, and we discuss how they arise here.
+For conceptual orientation we will first analyse the cluster model, i.e., the case where $N=2$.